gilmerperez/candidate-search/README.md

 ## Instructions

-1. Set up environment variables
+### 1. Set up environment variables

-* Create a GitHub Personal Access Token and add it to .env as VITE_GITHUB_TOKEN.
+- Create a GitHub Personal Access Token and add it to .env as VITE_GITHUB_TOKEN.

-2. Run the application
+### 2. Run the application

-* Install dependencies using npm install.
+- Install dependencies using npm install.

-* Start the development server with npm run dev.
+- Start the development server with npm run dev.

-3. Using the application
+### 3. Using the application

-* When the app loads, it will display a GitHub user profile.
+- When the app loads, it will display a GitHub user profile.

-* Click the 'Next' button to skip the candidate and move to the next.
+- Click the 'Next' button to skip the candidate and move to the next.

-* Click the 'Save' button to save the candidate and move to the next.
+- Click the 'Save' button to save the candidate and move to the next.

-* Navigate to the "Saved Candidates" page to review accepted candidates.
+- Navigate to the "Saved Candidates" page to review accepted candidates.

-4. Data Persistence
+### 4. Data Persistence

-* Accepted candidates are stored in local storage and persist across page reloads.
+- Accepted candidates are stored in local storage and persist across page reloads.

 ## Key Features

+- **Responsive Design:** Works across different screen sizes.
+- **Deployment on Render:** Fully deployed and accessible online.
+- **Local Storage:** Saves accepted candidates for future reference.
+- **Candidate Review System:** Allows users to save or reject candidates.
-* **GitHub API Integration:** Fetches and displays candidate data dynamically.
+- **GitHub API Integration:** Fetches and displays candidate data dynamically.

-* **TypeScript for Type Safety:** Ensures maintainable and bug-free development.
+- **TypeScript for Type Safety:** Ensures maintainable and bug-free development.

-* **Candidate Review System:** Allows users to save or reject candidates.

-* **Local Storage:** Saves accepted candidates for future reference.

-* **Responsive Design:** Works across different screen sizes.

-* **Deployment on Render:** Fully deployed and accessible online.

 ## Technology Stack

-* **React with TypeScript:** Provides structure and type safety for the application.
+This project relies on the following tools and technologies:
 * **Vite:** Used for fast and optimized development.
 * **GitHub API:** Fetches real-time candidate profiles.
+* **Render:** Deployment platform for hosting the application.
 * **Local Storage:** Persists saved candidates even after refreshing the page.

-* **Render:** Deployment platform for hosting the application.
+* **React with TypeScript:** Provides structure and type safety for the application.

 ## Additional Resources

-* The URL of the deployed application: [Render Deployment](https://candidate-search-v96h.onrender.com/)

-* The URL of the GitHub repository: [GitHub Repository](https://github.com/gilmerperez/candidate-search)
+Deployment Guide for Render: [Render Deployment Guide](https://coding-boot-camp.github.io/full-stack/render/render-deployment-guide)

-* Learn more about the GitHub API: [GitHub REST API Documentation](https://docs.github.com/en/rest/users/users)
+Learn more about the GitHub API: [GitHub REST API Documentation](https://docs.github.com/en/rest/users/users)

-* Guide on using environment variables in Vite: [Vite Environment Variables](https://vite.dev/guide/env-and-mode)
+Guide on using environment variables in Vite: [Env Variables and Modes](https://vite.dev/guide/env-and-mode)

-* Deployment guide for Render: [Render Deployment Guide](https://coding-boot-camp.github.io/full-stack/render/render-deployment-guide)